TheoHUETQC/monte-carlo/README.md

 2. **Numerical integration**
 3. **Random walk simulation**
 4. **Metropolis algorithm**
+> in the future, a simulation of the Ising model

 ---

-## 🧠 Theoretical Background
+## Theoretical Background

 Monte Carlo methods rely on the **Law of Large Numbers**:

-> When the number of random samples increases, the statistical average converges to the expected value.
+When the number of random samples increases, the statistical average converges to the expected value.

-The estimated error decreases as $ \frac{1}{\sqrt{N}} $, making Monte Carlo particularly robust for high-dimensional problems.
+The estimated error decreases as $` \frac{1}{\sqrt{N}} `$, making Monte Carlo particularly robust for high-dimensional problems.

 ---

-## 🛠 Installation & Dependencies
+## Installation & Dependencies

 Ensure you have Python **3.7+** and install the required libraries: